 roaming (i.e. when using a SIM card abroad), so why not when “home roaming” with a VPO’s card?
 My LG Black can do it, my old Nokia C7 with Belle can do it, my Xperia can do it… but WP8 can’t.
 This has actually become the ultimate reason why I’ve finally ditched WP8

 .
 I want data sharing.
 Period.
 Don’t tell me Microsoft doesn’t like my VPO.
-All of the above, leaving aside the error message WP8 gives when this happens, which is a blatant lie: There’s no mobile data connection to share at the moment
+Plus, I hate the error message WP8 gives when this happens, because it’s a blatant lie: There’s no mobile data connection to share at the moment

 5.- The settings.
-Never in my long computing life I’ve seen anything so absurd as the way settings are (mis)arranged in WP8.
+Never in my long computing life I’ve seen anything so absurd as the way settings are — not arranged, but rather misarranged in WP8.
 They’re divided into two categories, system and applications, the logic of which is hard for me to figure out: you can find–for instance–Messaging, Store or Phone (phone!!) under applications while Email accounts, Apps corner or Accessory apps are under system.
 This is silly as can be.
 Here you can see the screenshots with all the settings scroll list.

 Can you find any logic in the way items are listed?
 None whatsoever; they’re placed in a totally counter-intuitive way, and it’s extremely bothersome and time-consuming to find a particular setting in WP8.
 Every time you need to adjust something you’ll get stressed checking every item to find what you need.
 On top of this, some of them are so silly you can’t figure out what they mean; for instance Apps corner, Kid’s corner, Data (non)sense, Storage (non)sense, Storage check (these two are redundant, as I’ll explain below), Advertising id, Accessory apps, Network+ (also redundant with Network), etc. A very, very frustrating experience.

 6.- Applications list.
 Installed apps are arranged alphabetically in a single column list with big, room-wasting icons+text which can’t be customized at all, so that finding an app can take a long scrolling.
-For making things a bit not-so-bothersome, touching a letter pops up an alphabet whose letters shortcut you to apps listed under a particular one–supposing you know the apps’ names, which may not be the case.
+For making things a bit not-so-bothersome, touching a letter pops up an alphabet whose squares shortcut you to apps listed under a particular letter–supposing you know the apps’ names, which isn’t always that easy.
 I don’t know by heart all my apps’ names.
 It’s much easier to spot them visually, by their icon, as in Android, than to remember their names.
-So, this system–with which Microsoft devs seem to think they’res reinventing the hot water–is handy only if you have few apps installed, but silly most of the time.
+So, this system–with which Microsoft devs seem to think they’re reinventing the hot water–is convenient only if you have few apps installed, but it’s silly most of the time.

 7.- Certificates problems.